 How to Fix Check Engine Light Issues ?

-Addressing Check Engine Light issues is a bit like solving a mystery.
-Even if your vehicle seems to be running smoothly, ignoring this little warning light could lead to more significant problems down the road.
-So, let’s break down how to handle it:
+Addressing Check Engine Light issues is crucial for maintaining your vehicle’s health and performance.
+Ignoring this warning light can lead to more significant problems down the road.
+Here’s a step-by-step guide to handle it effectively:

 What are the Consequences of Check Engine Light ?